₹105

 Store Melavib Gel at room temperature, in a dry place.
 Keep out of sight and reach of children.

-No, using more than prescribed dose of Melavib Gel will not be more effective.
-Do not exceed the recommended dose as it does not give quick or better results but increases the risk of side effects.
+No, using more than the prescribed dose of Melavib Gel will not be more effective.
+Do not exceed the recommended dose, as it does not yield faster or better results and increases the risk of side effects.

 Yes, Melavib Gel can be used during the day or as advised by the physician.

-Consult the doctor before using other skincare products along with Melavib Gel.
-Let the doctor know if you are using photosensitizing agents, topical antibiotics, retinoids, vitiligo medicines, antiseptics, or keratolytic agents.
+Consult your doctor before using any other skincare products with Melavib Gel.
+Inform the doctor if you are using photosensitising agents, topical antibiotics, retinoids, vitiligo medications, antiseptics, or keratolytic agents.

 Country of origin